ZestfulNation/vue-hotel-datepicker/README.md

 * Review the tooltips when there is periods array #50
 * Display the calendar in full size without input #61
 * Add a range of bookings #65
+* Review the pagination on mobile side:
+-- remove pagination with scroll add a button for more smooth -- use the same logique on desktop side increment an index and create month only when the index is superior to `countOfMobileMonth` / `countOfDesktopMonth`
+* Review some style of mobile calendar
+* Add v-if on when day.belongsToThisMonth === false to avoid 10 day per month load for nothing at all
+* Increase the performance on mobile side
+* Remove duplicate `<Day />` unify pagination for desktop and mobile
+* Create a `<DatePickerWeekRow/> component for not duplicate content
+* Add a `countOfTotalMonthByDefault`props for generate x month on a created
+* Remove duplicate useless `<baseInput />`
+* Refacto the style of `<baseInput />`
+* Create / refacto the function for create month and put on a mounted part not created for get the correct device
+* Add a v-if="months.length" around the v-for
 ------------

 ## What I will improve